ArditDemolli98/Arditi-g1/README.md

 # Arditi-g1

-This repository is all the work we do during class with the first group
+In this repository I post everything that I work with my first group of students in IT Education